oauth-wg/oauth-selective-disclosure-jwt/main.md

 }
 ```

-The SD-JWT Release MAY contain further claims, for example, to ensure a binding
+The SD-JWT-R MAY contain further claims, for example, to ensure a binding
 to a concrete transaction (in the example the `nonce` and `aud` claims).

-If holder binding is desired, the SD-JWT Release is signed by the holder.
+If holder binding is desired, the SD-JWT-R is signed by the holder.
 If no
 holder binding is to be used, the `none` algorithm is used, i.e., the document
 is not signed.